karenpayneoregon/console-apps/BasicConsoleApp1/readme.md

 ﻿# About

 This is what you get when creating a new console project.
+Other choice is top-level.

 **See also**: [Create a .NET console application using Visual Studio](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio?pivots=dotnet-5-0)